realQuartzi/realQuartzi/README.md

 - **Chronically Up to Date**: Unity Alpha builds, latest .NET versions, SQLite update soon >.<

 ## 🚀 Notable Projects
-### 🔮 Project-Fusion (Coming Soon - Open Source)
+### 🔮 Blueprint-Fusion (Coming Soon - Open Source)
-A blueprint prototype inspired by FusionFall, providing developers with a complete foundation to create their own FusionFall-style games.
-Core systems implemented and ready for customization.
+A blueprint prototype inspired by FusionFall, providing developers with a foundation to create their own FusionFall-style games.
 ### ⚔️ TerraFall (RPG Overhaul Mod) (Coming Soon - Open Source)
 A comprehensive RPG transformation mod for Terraria that completely reimagines the gameplay experience.
 Built as a passion project for a slower nostalgic pace.